Legal

 3. Take Professional Advice

-Insolvency is a complex situation, and it’s important to take professional advice from an experienced insolvency practitioner.
-They will be able to advise on the best course of action, such as whether to enter into Administration or Liquidation.
+Insolvency is a complex situation, and it’s essential to take professional advice from an experienced insolvency practitioner.
+They can advise on the best course of action, such as whether to enter into Administration or Liquidation.

 4. Create A Sustainable Business Model